ITU-BDSA2025-GROUP-17/Chirp/docs/report_compile.md

 numbersections: true
 ---

 \newpage

 # Design and Architecture of _Chirp!_

 ## Domain model

 The Chirp domain model consists of four entities:

-1. Author (user extending ASP.NET Identity), this represents a user of the application.
+1. Author (user extending Microsoft.AspNetCore.Identity.IdentityUser), this represents a user of the application.
 2. Cheep a 160-character message with a timestamp, which an author can create and post on the Chirp social platform.
-3. Follow enables authors to follow eachother and see followed users cheeps on their own timeline.
+3. Follow enables authors to follow each other and see followed users cheeps on their own timeline.
 4. SavedCheep are Cheeps saved by the user.

 The model implements a blogging platform with social features including following and timeline feeds.
-Reposititory interfaces (ICheepRepository, IAuthorRepository) provide data access abstraction with support for pagination, search and deletion.

 \begin{figure}[H]
 \centering
 \includegraphics[width=0.9\textwidth]{diagrams/Chirp.Core.png}